Catalyze

 - One-On-Ones are opportunities to ask questions, set goals, discuss project specifics, and obtain feedback.
 Grantees will select from a list of Artist Peer Facilitators from across the Mid-America region who facilitate programs across all Artist Services programs.
 One-On-One sessions are scheduled cooperatively by grantees and Artist Peer Facilitators for meetings outside the retreat weekend.
 These sessions typically take place virtually or over the phone.

-Catalyze Grantees
+Catalyze Fellows

 2024 Cohort